-This booklet can help you understand your rights as a resident of a long-term care home.
+This resource can help you understand your rights as a resident of a long-term care home.

 Residents' rights are guaranteed by law

 In Ontario, long-term care homes must follow a law called the Long-Term Care Homes Act.
 It includes a Residents' Bill of Rights.
 The purpose of this Bill of Rights is to make sure that long-term care homes are truly homes for the people who live in them.
-These rights are listed and explained, starting on page 1 of this booklet.
+These rights are listed and explainedin this resource.

 The Bill of Rights must be displayed

 Every long-term care home must post the Bill of Rights where it can be easily seen.
 The Bill of Rights tells staff at the home that they must respect your rights while you live there.
 It tells them to remember that you are in your home.
 It reminds everyone, including residents, staff, friends, family, and neighbours, that residents of long-term care homes are valued members of the community.

 Making sure the Bill of Rights is followed